Zeroshi/CerbiSite/index.md

 ## 🧭 CerbiSuite by Cerbi – Built for Real-Time, Secure Observability

 Cerbi empowers developers with tools that prioritize structure, security, and simplicity — all in your own tenant.
 Whether you're building APIs, platforms, or ML-powered systems, Cerbi helps ensure your logs are consistent, validated, and ready for anything.

+✅ **Use Cerbi as a logger** and keep your current pipeline
+✅ **Enhance it with CerbIQ** to route, govern, or even learn from your metadata
+✅ **Opt-in to CerbiSense** if you want collective ML insights on top

 - 🌐 [GitHub](https://github.com/Zeroshi/Cerbi-CerbiStream)
 - 📦 [NuGet: CerbiStream](https://www.nuget.org/packages/CerbiStream)